soma00333/profile/docs/work_experience/industry_technology.md

   <tbody>
     <tr>
       <td><strong>Summary</strong></td>
       <td><strong>IT1</strong>.
-I designed SLIs/SLOs and developed custom metrics and tracing, which won us a major enterprise contract.</td>
+I designed SLIs/SLOs and developed custom metrics and tracing, which built customer trust and won us a major enterprise contract.</td>
     </tr>
     <tr>
       <td><strong>Situation</strong></td>
       <td>
         <ul>
           <li>We had a chance to introduce our system to one of Japan's largest real estate companies.</li>
-          <li>I realized our operations didn't meet the reliability and performance levels this enterprise client needed.</li>
+          <li>I realized our operations didn't meet the reliability and performance levels this enterprise customer needed.</li>
         </ul>
       </td>
     </tr>